AnnaErsh/Electronics-calibration/README.md

     `-- ...
 ```

-In the `txt` folder contains the list of names of all txt files in this folder `file_names.txt` (needed for the code that prints final results) and `.txt` files with the name of corresponding the root file.
+The `txt` folder contains the list of names of all txt files in this folder `file_names.txt` (needed for the code that prints final results) and `.txt` files with the name of corresponding the root file.
 These files contain slope, intercept, x and y coordinates of the calibration signal.

 >   Example: \
 h_1_7 -9.82779 163.686 1 7 \